francescoraves483/EnhancedCAMs-asn1/README.md

 The enhanced version is a proposed addition to the ETSI EN 302 637-2 v1.4.1 (2019-04) standard, which defines the format for CAM messages (version 2), together with the rules for the transmission and reception of the messages themselves (i.e., the so-called Cooperative Awareness Basic Service).
 The Enhanced CAMs are equal to standard CAMs, but for the addition of an extra optional container.

-The required [ITS-Container module](https://forge.etsi.org/rep/ITS/asn1/cdd_ts102894_2), from ETSI, is also included here.

 This container has been thought to store information about node and channel load, together with a few additional network parameters (such as IP addresses in case an IP stack is available in the sending and/or receiving ITS Station).
 This information is currently not found in any other ETSI message, to the best of our knowledge, even though it can be important to enable novel Vehicular Networking approaches, such as Vehicle Edge Computing or Vehicular Micro Clouds.

 We propose thus a new container, called Channel and Node Status Container, which stores: